What does Consideration mean?

 Example in Financial Modeling

 Below is a screenshot from CFI’s M&A Financial Modeling Course which shows the total consideration provided to the seller of a business.
-In the case, the buyer offers the seller a combination of cash and stock to complete the deal.
+In this case, the buyer offers the seller a combination of cash and stock to complete the deal.

 Pre-existing legal duties in consideration